julianariasquijano/Kube-Install-Hard-Way/README.md

 # Kube-Install-Hard-Way
-Kubernetes Installation script based on the manual hard way
+Kubernetes Installation script based on the manual hard way.

 Based on https://github.com/mmumshad/kubernetes-the-hard-way/ which is a fork of https://github.com/kelseyhightower/kubernetes-the-hard-way